 Holidays Take Things Up a Notch

 Let’s face it.
 The standards at home are simply more relaxed, as they frankly should be.
 There are things and behaviors in the privacy of our home that we often just let pass. . .behaviors that while perhaps not appropriate elsewhere, are simply no big deal at home.
 The emphasis is on enjoying time as a family, having a place where you belong.
-So Junior’s continued fascination with how many state capitols he canmap of US burp through just isn’t a crisis.
+So Junior’s continued fascination with how many state capitols he can burp through just isn’t a crisis.
 Susy-Q’s fear of foods that have touched each other on her plate is easily managed.
 But now, with the arrival of the holiday, suddenly the game has changed.
 Our kids feel the tension.
 They can tell that there is now a different, higher, more difficult standard to be met, and it’s creating a fear in them of being the cause of someone’s disappointment.

 So what can we do?
 Do we just have to accept that the holidays will be a massive disappointment?
 Filled with tension?
 Zapping our energy rather than renewing us?
 Do we just have to endure them with as little damage as possible till they have passed?